andorsk/blog/content/posts/basic_of_cryptography.md

 - 1917 algo that automatic encryption and decryption of telegraph messages
 - thought unbreakable until Shannon created perfect secrecy
+- In cryptography, the one-time pad (OTP) is an encryption technique that cannot be cracked, but requires the use of a single-use pre-shared key that is not smaller than the message being sent.
+In this technique, a plaintext is paired with a random secret key (also referred to as a one-time pad).
+Then, each bit or character of the plaintext is encrypted by combining it with the corresponding bit or character from the pad using modular addition.
 - downside \$|K| \geq |P|\$ requires the amount of key must be at least as big as the plaintext.
   - n bits for n plaintext